shawn2093/ros_project/README.md

-Follow below link for installation and setup of ROS2 in Ubuntu environment. https://www.youtube.com/watch?v=8H5A2c0PYFc&pp=ygURcm9zMiBpbnN0YWxsYXRpb24%3D
+<p>Follow below link for installation and setup of ROS2 in Ubuntu environment.</p>
+https://www.youtube.com/watch?v=8H5A2c0PYFc&pp=ygURcm9zMiBpbnN0YWxsYXRpb24%3D

 You may download Windows Terminal in Microsoft Store to use Ubuntu Terminal